btricoire/project_1_navigation/report_navigation.md

 ### Refine hyper-parameters tuning

 We proposed a naive approach to find our distribution of hyper parameters.
-The litterature is full of more structurated approaches to achieve such this task (Grid search, ).
-Some Python library propose high level frameworks (for instance Scikit Learn) for common approaches (Grid search, Random search, etc.).
+The litterature is full of more structurated approaches to achieve such this task (Grid search, Random search, etc.).
+Some Python libraries propose high level frameworks (for instance Scikit Learn) for common approaches (Grid search, Random search, etc.).